Brodyadams21/courtvision-ml/reports/development_plan.md

 Phase 9 should not be marked complete until all of the following are true:

-- Processed features or a representative training subset can be uploaded to the configured S3 layout.
+- Processed features or a representative training subset have been uploaded, or the upload path is documented and reproducible.
 - `pipelines/sagemaker_pipeline.py` creates or submits a reproducible managed training workflow.
 - At least one cloud training job succeeds, or a fully documented dry run proves the generated job specification without claiming execution.
 - Training metrics and artifacts reach a cloud-accessible MLflow backend or an explicitly documented equivalent.